 My three cats help me to provide a welcoming and calming environment for my clients.

 Sterman (left) is named after the founder of neurofeedback, Barry Sterman, PhD, who told me he was honored and touched to have a cat named after him.
 Dr. Sterman’s first neurofeedback research study was with cats.
 Sterman is an indoor/outdoor cat.
-He, unlike Maggie, gets to go out because he howls incessantly if I don’t let him out when he wants, If he sees you when he is outside, he will most likely roll over for a belly rub.
+He gets to go out because he howls incessantly if I don’t let him out when he wants, If he sees you when he is outside, he will most likely roll over for a belly rub.
 He has a history of juvenile delinquency, which I’ll tell you about some time.
-When he’s home, he’s usually sleeping, but he won’t mind if you wake him up for some petting or some treats.
+When he’s home, he’ll pat you on the arm with his paw so you’ll pet him.